STUDIO-Construction/StudFinderWiki/Welcome/GettingStarted.md

 2. Run Revit Installer:
     - Double-click on the downloaded installer file.
     - Follow the installation prompts to complete the process.
-3. Load StudFinder in Revit:
-    - Launch Revit.
-    - Open a project or create a new one.
-    - Go to the Add-Ins tab and click on StudFinder to enable the plugin.
-4. Verify Integration:
+3. Verify Integration:
-    - Ensure that StudFinder tools are accessible within the Revit environment.
+    - Ensure the StudFinder ribbon appears at the top of your Revit session.

+For further help with intallation of any StudFinder integrations please reach out via our community forum or message us at [help@studio-construction.com](mailto:help@studio-construction.com).